chinapedia/wikipedia.abstract.en/Page/Australian_Capital_Territory.md

 City and townships

-BikepathCanberra.jpg Inner-canberra_01MJC.png.]]The Australian Capital Territory consists of the city of Canberra and some surrounding townships including Williamsdale, Naas, Uriarra, Tharwa and Hall.
+.]]The Australian Capital Territory consists of the city of Canberra and some surrounding townships including Williamsdale, Naas, Uriarra, Tharwa and Hall.

 The urban areas of Canberra are organised into a hierarchy of districts, town centres, group centres, local suburbs as well as other industrial areas and villages.
 There are seven districts (with an eighth currently under construction), each of which is divided into smaller suburbs, and most of which have a town centre which is the focus of commercial and social activities.
 The districts were settled in the following chronological order: